SLP-Community/SexLab-Wiki/docs/slsb/converting-animations.md

 Before testing in-game, verify your conversion:

-1. Check output folder has `.slr` files created
+1. Check output folder has the structure and content outlined in the section `Package Structure` below.
 2. Verify manifest shows no errors
 3. Ensure output files are not empty (check file size > 1KB)

 ### In-Game Testing

 1. Install the original SLAL pack (for mesh files)
-2. Install your converted `.slr` files in `Data/SKSE/Plugins/SexLabRegistry/`
+2. Install your converted SLSB conversion distribution
 3. Launch game and load a save
 4. Open SexLab MCM → Registrations
 5. Check if your animations appear in the list